environment

 In 2020, scientific plots were set up, marked out on the ground with colored stakes.
 These plots are intended to facilitate scientific monitoring, particularly of renaturation.
 These plots represent privileged areas for scientists, where no sediment or vegetation disturbance is planned until the end of the Sélune program.

-Benthic macro-invertebrates (insects, crustaceans, molluscs, worms) form an important link in the food chain.
-As part of the Sélune observatory, pilot stations have been set up along the main course of the Sélune, distributed from upstream to downstream of the hydroelectric dams.
+Macrophytes are a group of aquatic plants.
+They are at the base of the food chain and can provide a habitat for many other species.
+As part of the Sélune Observatory, pilot stations have been set up along the main course of the Sélune, distributed from upstream to downstream of the hydroelectric dams.
 Three stations are located in the former reservoirs of the dams, while the other two, known as the reference stations, are outside the area of influence of the former dams (one downstream and the other upstream).
 At these stations, the aquatic biocenoses (including benthic macroinvertebrates, biofilms, macrophytes, etc.) are monitored.
-The parameters monitored are the taxonomic composition of the communities at 5 stations in the main river, located upstream, downstream and in the new lotic habitats.
-The sampling frequency involves two annual sampling campaigns (spring and autumn).
-The protocols implemented are the installation of 4 artificial substrates (SUBART) per station and a survey after 1 month of immersion as well as 12 Surber samples per station, in accordance with standard NF T 90-333 (2016), allowing the calculation of the I2M2 in accordance with standard NF T 90-388 (2020) and Mondy et al. 2012, 2012.
-This layer shows the location of the study sectors used to monitor benthic macroinvertebrates and the campaigns carried out.
-This monitoring was finalised with the latest field acquisitions in 2025.
+The parameters monitored are the specific composition and cover, at 8 stations in the main course located upstream, downstream and in the neolotic zones of the macrophyte communities.
+The monitoring frequency consists of one annual campaign for stations outside reservoirs (S0, S1 and S5) and two annual campaigns (spring/autumn) for neolotic stations (S2, S3.4, S4.1 and S6).
+The protocol used is the sampling protocol for macrophytes and bryophytes in accordance with standard NF T90-395 (October 2003), which defines the IBMR.
+The taxa are sampled for laboratory identification.
+This layer shows the location of the study sectors used for macrophyte monitoring, as well as the campaigns carried out and the mesology identified during these different campaigns.